How to Grow, Care and Propagate Goldfish Plant (Columnea gloriosa)

 Light Requirements

-Goldfish Plant grows best in bright light away from direct sunlight to avoid scorching the leaves.
+Goldfish Plant grows best in bright light; a spot infront of a large brightly-lit window is great for this plant.
+Shield it or keep it away from direct sunlight to avoid scorching the leaves.

 Temperature and Humidity

-Average warmth with a minimum of 160C is ideal for Goldfish Plant.
-Keep it away from cold and hot draughts to prevent sudden changes in temperature.
+Average warmth of 18-260C is ideal for Goldfish Plant.
+Keep it away from cold and hot drafts to prevent sudden changes in temperature which can result in stunted growth and leaf drop.

-Goldfish Plant requires high humidity inorder to thrive.
+Columnea gloriosa requires a humidity of 60-70% to thrive.
 Set the pot on a wet pebble tray to raise humidity.
-Check out these techniques on how to raise humidity for houseplants.
+Take a look at these techniques on how to increase humidity for houseplants.

 Fertilizer